COSSAS/SOARCA/docs/content/en/docs/core-components/soarca-application-design.md

 ---

 ##  Design decisions and core dependencies
-To allow for fast execution and type safe development SOARCA is developed in `go`.
+To allow for fast execution and type-safe development SOARCA is developed in `go`.
 The application application can be deployed in `Docker`.
 Further dependencies are `MQTT` for the module system and `go-gin` for the REST API.

-The overview on this page is aimed to guid you through the SOARCA architecture and components as well as the main flow.
+The overview on this page is aimed to guide you through the SOARCA architecture and components as well as the main flow.

 ## Components

 Components of SOARCA are displayed in the component diagram.
 - Green is implemented
 - Orange has limited functionality
-- Red is not started, but will be added in future releases
+- Red is not started but will be added in future releases

 ```plantuml
 @startuml